 Finding a free camping spot is half of the fun – there are so many different places to choose from, with amazing scenery or facilities nearby.
 There are some really good resources both on and off-line to find the perfect place to camp.

-We found that the best thing to do was choose a place and then cross-reference it’s reviews + information on a couple of different sites and apps to make sure everything was up to date.
+We found that the best thing to do was choose a place and then cross-reference the reviews + information on a couple of different sites and apps to make sure everything was up to date.

 Here are our favourite ways to find free campsites across the different Australian states: